How it worked

 Guidelines but no "rules"!

-Traditional means a center block (pieced, appliqued, or whole cloth), square or rectangular 10 -12" on a side.
-Subsequent quilters will add a 3” to 8" border on all 4 sides.
-Improvisational means a similar center block, but additions can be made on one, two, three or four sides and should be between 2-6" in width.
+Traditional quilters created a center block that could be pieced, appliqued, or whole cloth, square or rectangular, and 10 -12" on a side.
+Subsequent quilters added a 3” to 8" border on all 4 sides.
+Improvisational quilters created a similar center block, however they could make additions between 2 to 6 width on one, two, three or four sides.

-Sign up for the 2021 Round Robin here.
+Sign up for the new 2022 Round Robin here.